Banner

 An Unobtrusive System to Measure, Assess, and Predict Cognitive Workload in Real-World Environments

-Bethany Bracken, Socio-Cognitive Systems, Charles River Analytics Inc., United States
+Bethany Bracken, Charles River Analytics Inc., United States

 Off-the-person ECG-based Biometric Recognition